Bottom Dollars | A Rooted in Rights Original Documentary

 Chapter 1: “Excellent worker.”
 The history of sheltered workshops and the sub-minimum wage.

 A full playlist of the Bottom Dollars’ chapters is available for free on youtube or download and stream the full film on Vimeo.

 About the film

-When the Fair Labor Standards Act passed in 1938, it included a revolutionary civil rights protection: a minimum wage.
-American workers could no longer be exploited for their hard work – with one huge exception.
-Section 14(c) of the Act included an exemption allowing some workers, people with disabilities, to be paid less than minimum wage.
+When the Fair Labor Standards Act passed in 1938, it included a revolutionary protection: a minimum wage.
+But Section 14(c) of the Act included an exemption allowing some workers, people with disabilities, to be paid less than minimum wage.

 This provision was originally designed to persuade employers to hire people with disabilities and open up opportunities.
 Instead, people with disabilities were often employed in “sheltered workshops,” segregated workplaces away from their communities, earning sub-minimum wage.
-78 years later, 14(c) remains in effect.
+Three quarter of a century later, 14(c) remains in effect.

-Do we want all people to have a shot at a job for fair pay in their own communities, or do we want some people to be separated, exploited and robbed of their chance to seize the American dream for themselves?
+Do we want all people to have a shot at a job for fair pay in our own communities, or do we want some people to be separated, exploited and robbed of their chance to seize the American dream for ourselves?

 Host a screening!

 Screenings are a great way to bring people together and spark discussions on various topics and issues that impact the lives and inclusion of people with disabilities.
 Screenings are great for university and college curriculum, community meetings and conferences.